RasmussenLab/vamb_cami2/README.md

 # GitHub repository for binning CAMI2 challenge dataset using VAMB

+This is a snakemake file for running VAMB on the CAMI2 challenge datasets. **IMPORTANT: Because CAMI datasets are pooled assemblies - this is not using the *multi-split* approach.
+If you are running your own data you *should* use the multi-split approach instead.
+I will put up a link here to a snakemake that does exactly that**

 Edit the configuration file as necessary, the fields are:

 ```